ELIFE-ASU/pyphi-spectrum/README.md

 ## PyPhi-Spectrum
 PyPhi-Spectrum is a wrapper for [PyPhi](https://doi.org/10.1371/journal.pcbi.1006343) that can be used to calculate all possible Phi values for a given subsystem.
-It's core functionality is based on elementary function calls to PyPhi, however, it wraps these function calls together in a way that retains all possible Phi values that result from degenerate core causes/effects rather than selecting one arbitrarily.
+Its core functionality is based on elementary function calls to PyPhi, however, it wraps this functionality together in a way that retains all possible Phi values that result as a consequence of degenerate core causes/effects.

+### Installation

 To install, download or clone this repository.

-#### Overview
+### Overview

 For each cut of a given subsystem, a spectrum of Phi values results as a consequence of an inability to resolve degenerate core causes/effects.
 These spectra can be calculated for all cuts via the function call `get_phi_spectrum` which takes a given subsystem as input and returns the cuts and their corresponding Phi values as output.
 However, only Phi values between the min and max value of the MIP (cut with the lowest overall Phi value) satisfy the definition of Phi_MIP.
-The valid Phi_MIP values are computed via the function call `get_Phi_MIP`, which takes the spectrum of Phi values previously generated and keeps only those between the min and max Phi value of the MIP.
+The valid Phi_MIP values are computed via the function call `get_Phi_MIP`, which takes the spectrum of Phi values previously calculated and keeps only those between the min and max Phi value of the MIP.

-#### Potential Solutions
+### Potential Solutions

-The problem of degenerate core causes (also known as "underdetermined qualia") has several unofficial solutions, which can be implemented using the `solution` keyword in the `get_phi_spectrum` function.
+The problem of degenerate core causes (also known as "underdetermined qualia") has several unofficial solutions, which can be implemented using the `solution` keyword passed to the `get_phi_spectrum` function.
 Keyword values include "Moon", "Smallest", "Largest", and `None`.
 The "Moon" solution throws away degenerate core causes/effects if multiple cause/effect repertoires have the same phi value (https://doi.org/10.3390/e21040405), the "Smallest" solution is to keep the smallest of the degenerate core cause/effect repertoires, and the "Largest" solution is to keep the largest of the degenerate core cause/effect repertoires.
-Since the smallest and largest repertoires are not guaranteed to be unique, these solutions retain all of the smallest or largest degenerate causes/effects if they are the same size.
+Since the smallest and largest repertoires are not guaranteed to be unique, these solutions retain all possible degenerate core causes/effects of a given size (i.e. biggest or smallest).
 Using keyword argument `None` keeps all degenerate core causes/effects regardless of their size.

 An additional solution is suggested by Krohn and Ostwald, 2017 (https://doi.org/10.1093/nc/nix017).
-Here, the authors propose a new definition of Phi (big Phi) based on the sum of phi values (little phi) rather than a distance between constellations.
+Here, the authors propose a new definition of Phi ("big Phi") based on the sum of phi values ("little phi") rather than a distance between constellations.
 This solution can be implemented via the `USE_SMALL_PHI_DIFFERENCE_FOR_CES_DISTANCE` keyword in the standard PyPhi configuration file (`pyphi_config.yml`).
-This solution can be used in combination with any of the previous solutions, since it is based on a completely different definition of Phi.
+This solution can be used in combination with any of the previous solutions since it implements a completely different definition of Phi.

-#### Core Functionality
+### Core Functionality

-Other than the `phi_spectrum.py` file, everything is original `PyPhi` functionality.
+Other than the `phi_spectrum.py` file, everything is core PyPhi functionality.
 The wrapper is implemented as follows:

 ```python
 ## Return the spectrum of Phi values